 According to Murillo, the study shows that "digital social innovation is booming and the areas in which it is most impacting are improving access to education and health, and financial inclusion, through various fintech initiatives."

 The report highlighted four success stories with high replicability potential in other regions of Latin America, a high level of innovation, a proven social impact, and a sustainable business model.

 Cumplo (Chile, P2P marketplace lending): the largest P2P marketplace lending platform in Latin America offering an online meeting point between people who want to invest their savings and companies, mainly SMEs that need financing to grow.
 Founded in Santiago, Chile, Cumplo already has branches in several regions of the country and has financed more than 785 projects with $ 100,000 million through six thousand investors.

-MGOV (Brazil, education and citizen participation): social enterprise that develops communication and evaluation products and services for education, the evaluation of social initiatives and citizen participation.
-It offers solutions for the most vulnerable populations via SMS and interactive voice responses (IVR), with specific products for education, financial inclusion and agriculture.
-MGOV already has 160,000 customers, is active in more than a thousand cities and benefits more than three million people.
+MGOV (Brazil, education and citizen participation): a social enterprise that develops communication and evaluation products and services for education, the evaluation of social initiatives, and citizen participation.
+It offers solutions for the most vulnerable populations via SMS and interactive voice responses (IVR), with specific products for education, financial inclusion, and agriculture.
+MGOV already has 160,000 customers, is active in more than a thousand cities, and benefits more than three million people.